mathurin186/CKS-Study-Guide/README.md

 -You will NOT be able to have a browser with preorganized bookmarks.
 There will be a virtual desktop that you can access to dive into the kubernetes documentation page.
 -Speed is the key, there is no time to get lost in a question.
 Look at each question and make the ones you think will take longer than two min to fix.
+-Understand that because time is NOT on your side, you will need to cut corners for deploying/editing cluster info.
+Because of this, I encourage you to learn more Imperial Commands which you can reference the official kubernetes guide [here](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#run).

+Common Commands to Know going in to any CK[A/S/D]

 Cluster Setup